 Overview

 Your library lives in your browser.
-If something happens to the browser, or you remove the extension, you lose your tracks, playlists and settings.
+If something happens to the browser, or you remove the extension, you lose your tracks, playlists, and settings.
 Backups protect against that.
-You can also export a backup and restore it onto a different device — handy when you switch computers.
+The same backup file also moves your library onto a different device or another TrackDen instance.

 Automatic backups